Cookies & personal data

 Burnout(Burnout)

 A state of chronic stress and exhaustion leading to reduced productivity, cynicism, and loss of motivation.
-The WHO recognizes burnout as an occupational phenomenon.
-Main causes: overload, lack of recognition, role ambiguity, loss of meaning.
+The WHO recognizes burnout as a professional phenomenon.
+Main causes: overload, lack of recognition, unclear roles, loss of purpose.

 G